Pakorasu/Pakorasu/README.md

 - 👋 Hi, I’m @Pakorasu
 - 👀 I’m interested on Software Development and Automation Testing
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working as Software Engineer and learning Python
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 To reach me send me an email pakorasu@live.com